KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

     Measure/Rule menu item.

-Click on the “Plus” icon to set a new measure/rule.
-A query editor page is opened.
-Note that once the data source is selected, pressing simultaneously the CTRL key and the space bar opens a contextual menu containing the available datasource columns and the database keywords.
+Click the *Plus* icon to set a new measure/rule.
+A query editor page opens.
+Note that after the selection of a the data source bypressing simultaneously the CTRL key and the space bar opens a contextual menu containing the available datasource columns and the database keywords.
 Refer to the following figure to have an example.

 .. figure:: media/image122.png